dannguyen/journalism-syllabi/README.md

 <a href="http://www.drewsullivan.com/nyu/syllabus.html">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>Public records have been the mainstay of good beat and investigative reporting for years.
+        Public records have been the mainstay of good beat and investigative reporting for years.
 But times are changing.
 No longer are records stored in dusty file drawers or shelves, but rather on the optical disks, hard drives and tapes of mainframe and desk top computers.
-Soon, paper records may well di...</em></p>
+Soon, paper records may well di
+        </small></p>

         <p>Instructors: Drew Sullivan</p>
     </td>
     <td>
-        New York University
+        <small>New York University</small>
     </td>
   </tr>